-6.1 FHG operates a computerised rent account and arrears monitoring information system.
+6.1 We operate a computerised rent account and arrears monitoring information system.
 This will continue to be developed, enabling more effective tracking of arrears cases and better identification of trends.

-Section O: Evictions
+Section P: Evictions

-- 1.1 This section sets out the circumstances in which a Scottish Secure Tenancy, Short Scottish Secure Tenancy, or any temporary tenancy agreement provided by FHG will end due to an eviction. - 1.2 An eviction is defined as the recovery of accommodation, owned or managed by Fife Housing Association or PACT Enterprises, by using the legal processes that are available. - 1.3 Our rent arrears recovery procedures assist Fife Council to prevent and alleviate homelessness by ensuring that any recovery actions are proportionate to any breaches of tenancy conditions.
-It also supports our commitment to sustaining communities. - 1.4 We do not discriminate between tenants on any grounds.
-Publishing standard information and documentation in different languages and other formats, as required, will enhance the promotion of equal opportunities for all tenants.
+- 1.1 This section sets out the circumstances in which a Scottish Secure Tenancy, Short Scottish Secure Tenancy, or any temporary tenancy agreement provided by us will end due to an eviction. - 1.2 An eviction is defined as the recovery of accommodation, owned or managed by Fife Housing Group, by using the legal processes that are available. - 1.3 Our rent arrears recovery procedures ensure that we prevent and alleviate homelessness by making sure that any recovery actions are proportionate to any breaches of tenancy conditions.
+It also supports our commitment to sustaining communities. - 1.4 W